HodayaRabinovich/deepLearningProject/README.md

 We "attacked" the networks with noise, checked their robustness and tried to improve one of the network.

 ## Dataset
-we used [325 bird species](https://www.kaggle.com/gpiosenka/100-bird-species) from kaggle make sure to download the dataset to a folder named 'data' or to change the data dir correctly
+we used [325 bird species](https://www.kaggle.com/gpiosenka/100-bird-species) from kaggle.

+Make sure to download the dataset to a folder named 'data' or to change the data dir correctly

 * 224x224x3 color images
 * 325 classes